 \$500, a one-time award for payment period, is intended to be used towards educational expenses.

-- Applicants must submit a completed application along with: - A short essay on their journey to medicine and what obstacles they may have overcome - Apply before January 1st for consideration for the February start

-Awarded to one applicant per payment period.
+- Applicants must submit a completed application along with: - A short essay on their journey to medicine and what obstacles they may have overcome Awarded to one applicant per payment period.